Bernard-LTW/unit4_project/README.md

 **Fig.11**  *Screenshot of the modal pop up.*

 As you can see, the content around the modal is darkened and directs the user's attention there.
+This same concept is also applied to when the client said they wanted a confirmation before deleting the post in the first round of beta testing.

 ### JSON Web Tokens